ferdinandvanwyk/gs2_correlation/doc/source/simulation.rst

    par_guess : array_like, [1,0.1]
-      Initial guess for the parallel fitting in SI units in the form [l_par, k_par].
+      Initial guess for the parallel fitting in SI units in the form [l_par, k_par]. par_fit_params : array_like
+      Array which stores parallel correlation fitting parameters.
+It is a function of time slice and contains both l and k which define an oscillating Gaussian. par_fit_params_err : array_like
+      Stores errors associated with fitting the parallel correlation function.
+      These are calculated by taking the square root of the diagonal terms in the covariance matrix and give the error in each fitting parameter.

 Configuration Variables
 -----------------------